Growth is essential to the survival of growing businesses.

 Compare sales growth from one period to another to track performance over time.
 In general:

-Lower or negative sales growth rates indicate declining performance and highlight the need for corrective measures, which you’ll learn about later
+Lower or negative sales growth rates indicate declining performance and the need for corrective measures, which you’ll learn about later

 In addition to comparing current growth with past performance, you should also benchmark it against industry averages.
 Learn how to do that next.